tauri-apps/tauri-docs/docs/getting-started/beginning-tutorial.md

 npx create-tauri-app
 ```

-Just follow the instructions and choose the web frontend framework you prefer. `create-tauri-app` will create a template project depends on your inputs.
+Follow the instructions and choose the web front-end framework you prefer. `create-tauri-app` creates a template project depending on your inputs.
 You can go straight to [check `tauri info`](#3-check-tauri-info-to-make-sure-everything-is-set-up-properly) after this.

 ### 1. Add Tauri to Existing Project:

-The Tauri CLI tool helps you build your project, so install it at first.
+The Tauri CLI tool helps you build your project, so install it first.

 You can install Tauri CLI [using `Node.js`](#install-tauri-cli-package-as-a-dev-dependency) or [using `Rust`](#alternatively-install-tauri-cli-as-a-cargo-subcommand)